 Late TLC member Lisa "Left Eye" Lopes, who died in a 2002 car crash, recruited their tough-girl backup from the halfway house where she served five months in 1994 for burning down her ex-boyfriend Andre Rison's million-dollar mansion, the surviving members said.

 Frustrated with being given conflicting information regarding who controlled their payments, the women sought out the man in charge.

 "'Cause we got tired of it," Thomas said.
 "It's like, 'OK, is it Arista?
-Is it La Face [Records]?
+Is it LaFace [Records]?
 Who is it?'
-So we go to the top, right on up there to Clive and we really did.
-We told [the girls] if you see anything that says TLC, I don't care if it's a picture it's ours."
+So we go to the top, right on up there to Clive, and we really did.
+We told [the girls] if you see anything that says TLC, I don't care if it's a picture, it's ours."

-The CrazySexyCool album made $75 million but the three members of TLC were only paid $50,000 each, Watkins told Mo'Nique in 2009.
+The "CrazySexyCool" album made $75 million, but the three members of TLC were paid only $50,000 each, Watkins said on "The Mo'Nique Show" in 2009.

 "When we filed bankruptcy, we were in court, Arista wanted their plaques back, and we said, 'Well, go to the hood.
 Get it.
 Good luck with that,'" Thomas said.